Cucumber-Diseases/cucumber-diseases.github.io/docs/repos/index.md

 # Practice Repositories

 To help users learn about and practice identifying and removing code smells in Gherkin and Cucumber, we have set up a series of practice repositories.
-Each repository is dedicated to a different programming language and provides a hands-on environment where you can work with Gherkin feature files and Cucumber scenarios.
+Each repository is dedicated to a specific programming language and offers a hands-on environment where you can work with feature files and Gherkin scenarios, along with step implementations and frameworks like Cucumber for Java or equivalent tools for other languages.
 These repositories allow you to explore various code smells, understand their impact, and practice refactoring to remove them.

 ## Available Repositories